PixeledCode/react-flow/README.md

 ## Usage

 The application allows users to create flow diagrams.
+The user can create multiple nodes and connect them with edges.
+Each node can be customized with a label.

 ## Features